MicrosoftDocs/visualstudio-docs/docs/data-tools/bind-objects-in-visual-studio.md

 You can create collection classes for your objects, or use the typed collections that are automatically provided by the [BindingSource component](/dotnet/framework/winforms/controls/bindingsource-component).

-When you're creating a custom collection class for objects, we suggest that you inherit from <xref:System.ComponentModel.BindingList%601>.
+When you're-creating a custom collection class for objects, we suggest that you inherit from <xref:System.ComponentModel.BindingList%601>.
 This generic class provides functionality to administer your collection, as well as the ability to raise events that send notifications to the data-binding infrastructure in Windows Forms.

 The automatically generated collection in the <xref:System.Windows.Forms.BindingSource> uses a <xref:System.ComponentModel.BindingList%601> for its typed collection.
 If your application does not require additional functionality, you can maintain your collection within the <xref:System.Windows.Forms.BindingSource>.
 For more information, see the <xref:System.Windows.Forms.BindingSource.List%2A> property of the <xref:System.Windows.Forms.BindingSource> class.